Master of Philosophy (MPhil) in Psychology

 - Social Psychology

-MPhil: Approximately 2 years (full-time) PhD: Approximately 3 years (full-time) Full-time enrollment is encouraged, but part-time options for both programs are available, subject to further discussion.
+Full time enrollment is encouraged, but part time option for both program are available, subject to further discussion.

 a) Candidates with a bachelor’s degree in